Who Invented the Light Bulb?

 Thus the electric light bulb became American, and the assumption that Thomas Edison invented the light bulb.
 This is part of the text from James Woodward’s original patent:

-A piece of Carbon, as herein before mentioned, pure in quality, and of suitable size, proportionate to the size of lamp or vessel to be used, is scraped and shaped until fitted for the purpose.
-One electrode is then Connected with the Carbon at the top, and the other electrode is connected with the Carbon at the bottom, in the following manner.
+A piece of Carbon, as here before mentioned, pure in quality, and of suitable size, proportionate to the size of lamp or vessel to be used, is scraped and shaped until fitted for the purpose.
+One electrode is then Connected with the Carbon at the top, and the other electrode is connected with the Carbon at the bottom, in the following way.
 A small hole is drilled a short distance into each end of the Carbon to fit the electrodes, and when necessary they are further secured by surrounding them with a portion of plaster of Paris or other suitable substance.
 The electrodes not passing through the carbons, nor Connecting with each other.
 It is then enclosed in a globe, or other vessel, either of glass or other Suitable material.
-The air is then extracted from the said globe, or vessel, after it has been hermetically sealed at the ends, and then filled with rarified gas that will not unite chemically with the carbon when hot.
-Electricity is now supplied and in sufficient quantity, so as to heat the carbon within the vessel to a State of incandescence, the rarified gas previously introduced now becomes luminous, and constitutes the light herein designated as Woodward and Evans’ Electric Light.
+The air is then extracted from the said globe, or vessel, after it has been hermetically sealed at the ends, and then filled with rarefied gas that will not unite chemically with the carbon when hot.
+Electricity is now supplied and in sufficient quantity, to heat the carbon within the vessel to a State of incandescence, the rarefied gas previously introduced now becomes luminous, and makes up the light here designated as Woodward and Evans’ Electric Light.

 This process will give a light of any required intensity, and there is practically no limit to the number of lights that may be obtained from one Magneto Electric Machine.

 Special Note: An eagle-eyed reader from the UK spotted an error in this original story.
 I originally stated that Edison was granted a patent in 1876.
 In fact he was not granted a patent because his “invention” too closely resembled an invention in the UK of a filament in a vacuum tube, developed by Joseph Swan in the 1860’s.